mechano/TwoTrees-SK1-configurations-for-Armbian-and-Klipper-0.13/README.md

 Some config files refer to the user path, find them and change per the user you have created.
 I use as default /home/mks

+I use Mainsail, so I don't have FLUIDD conf files.

 To use the graph creation scripts you'll need numpy and matplotlib python's libraries, refer to error messages you'll receive when generation fails.

 The display is not supported.
 So I used the CYD-Klipper display project for Klipper.